Meithal/ccson/README.md

 static array that can hold up to 8000 tokens - that value can be customized at compilation.

-If you use your own custom buffer you have to clean it - if you use the default one the parser will clean it automatically on each "fresh" switch state.
+If you use your own custom buffer you have to clean it.
+If you use the default one the parser will clean it automatically on each new switch state.

 To allow this library to work with binary safe strings you must provide their size in a separate parameter.